Groups, Orders, and Dynamics: Some Relevant Examples

-A similar description applies to all non-Abelian subgroups of $\mathrm{Aff}_+(\mathbb{R})$.
-In the terminology of \S \ref{space-left-orders}, the associated spaces of left-orders are homeomorphic to the Cantor set.
+The discussion above can be extended to all non-Abelian subgroups of $\mathrm{Aff}_+(\mathbb{R})$.
+In the terminology of \S \ref{space-left-orders}, the associated spaces of left-orders identify with the Cantor set.
 The study of more general solvable left-orderable groups is more involved, yet it crucially relies on the case of affine groups.
 We will come back to this point in \S \ref{section finite-rank-solvable} and \S \ref{section solvable (general)}.

 \vsp